An Overview of Strategic Planning & Execution

-- Be simple enough for people to self-service categorize their goals.
+- Be simple enough for people to self-service and categorize their goals.
 People will continue to add goals into your strategy after it's 'launched' - part of that process will involve them categorizing their new goals into your strategic framework.
 It's therefore imperative that they understand how the framework works.

 - Add genuine value to your decision-making.
-All-too-often, people implement strategic frameworks without having a good idea of why they're doing so.
+All too often, people implement strategic frameworks without having a good idea of why they're doing so.
 Think ahead to your future strategic decision-making and decide whether or not the framework is actually helping, or just there for the sake of interest.

 Once again, don't be afraid to hold back on implementing a strategic framework until you've completed a few cycles of strategic execution.